pixelatedk/predicting-VL-outbreaks/README.md

 how can we use predictive modelling and computational biology to predict future outbreaks of NTDs (Neglected Tropical Diseases) in under-resourced communities?
+Created by InViro Labs and advised by Dr Lindsey Fiddes

 we propose a sentinel surveillance tracking system using pre-existing HIV patient care infrastructure.